Robust recovery of low-rank matrices and low-tubal-rank tensors from noisy sketches: Experiments

 \section{Experiments}

-We complement our theoretical findings with numerical experiments examining the empirical behavior of the approximation error using the double sketch algorithm for recovering low-rank matrices from noise sketches\footnote{Code is available at: \url{https://github.com/anna-math/doublesketch}}.
-In these experiments, we fix the dimension of the rank $r_0$ matrix $X_0 \in \mathbb{R}^{n_1 \times n_2} $ to be $n =n_1 = n_2 =100$, initialized by multiplying two i.i.d. complex Gaussian matrices of size $100 \times r_0$ and $r_0 \times 100$.
+We complement our theoretical findings with numerical experiments examining the empirical behavior of the approximation error using the double sketch algorithm for recovering low-rank matrices from {noisy} sketches\footnote{Code is available at: \url{https://github.com/anna-math/doublesketch}}. {Unless otherwise stated,} we fix the dimension of the rank $r_0$ matrix $X_0 \in \mathbb{R}^{n_1 \times n_2} $ to be $n =n_1 = n_2 =100$, initialized by multiplying two i.i.d. {Gaussian matrices} of size $100 \times r_0$ and $r_0 \times 100$.
 (The singular value distribution of the product of two rectangular random Gaussian matrices can be found in \cite{burda2010eigenvalues}.
-Notably, this is not the Marchenko-Pastur law \cite{bai2010spectral}.
-Empirical approximation error represents the median error over 50 trials where the sketching matrices change with each trial.
+Notably, this is not the Marchenko-Pastur law \cite{bai2010spectral}.{)} Empirical approximation error represents the median error over 50 trials where the sketching matrices change with each trial.
 The entries of the error matrices (or tensors) $Z$ and $\tilde{Z}$ ($\mathcal{Z}$ and $\tilde{\mathcal{Z}}$) are drawn i.i.d. from a standard Gaussian distribution and then normalized to achieve the desired Frobenius norm.
 For these numerical experiments, all norms and errors are measured in the Frobenius norm.

 Figure~\ref{fig:fig1} demonstrates the performance of the double sketch algorithm for recovering a low-rank matrix when $r_0 = 10$ and $r \in \{ r_0+1, 2r_0, n-1 \}$ (left to right).
 For each tuple $(r,r_0)$, we plot the approximation error while varying the noise levels $\epsilon_1 = \|Z \|_F$ and $\epsilon_2 = \| \tilde{Z}\|_F$.
 Note that in Figure~\ref{fig:fig1} as $r$ increases and approaches $n_1$, the impact of $\epsilon_2$ in the approximation error becomes weaker.
 This can be seen best in the far right plot where the choice of $\epsilon_2$ seems to have no influence on the approximation error of the double sketch algorithm.
 This is expected as the error bound represented in Theorem~\ref{thm:main} depends on $n-r$ and if we pick $r = n$, the error bound becomes independent of $\epsilon_2$.